mesosphere/dcos-commons/docs/pages/tutorials/secrets-tutorial.md

 The SDK enables you to integrate DC/OS secrets using both a declarative YAML API and flexible JAVA API.
 In YAML, secrets are declared within the `secret:` section in a pod specification.
 Similarly, in JAVA API, a `SecretSpec` is added to the `PodSpec` object.

 Refer to the [Developer Guide](developer-guide.html) for more information about the JAVA API.
-Refer to the [Operations Guide](operations-guide.html) for a detailed explaination of how to use DC/OS secrets in your SDK-baser service.
+Refer to the [Operations Guide](operations-guide.html) for a detailed explaination of how to use DC/OS secrets in your SDK-based service.

 In this tutorial, we will use the existing `hello-world` service to experiment with secrets.
 First, create a DC/OS Enterprise 1.10 cluster (at least 3 nodes is recommended).

-*Note*: Secrets integration is only supported in DC/OS Enterprise 1.10 and above.
+**Note**: Secrets integration is only supported in DC/OS Enterprise 1.10 and above.

 ## Create Secrets